 However, agencies aren’t built for Millennials and Generation Y, leading to conflicts in methodologies and beliefs, and a huge level of dissatisfaction in recruitment agencies.

 We are evolving our methods to be in line with modern recruitment, but also evolving our culture to be in line with the people who work for our firm.

 Additionally, we have built our business around transparency, autonomy, independence, trust and entrepreneurialism, and we are focused on creating a culture that breeds intrinsic motivation for our employees.

 TR: Finally, what does the future hold for Third Republic?

-MR: Overall, we are not driven by results, or how big we are going to be.
+MR: Despite experiencing YoY growth for four consecutive years now, we are not driven by results, or how big we are going to be.
 The vision behind the business is to transform the way that companies go about hiring next generation skills to drive digital transformation.

-We want to build the agency of the future because we understand that the marketplace is changing, and that disruptive businesses need to be able to leverage the technologies that enable them to fill their critical roles.
+We’re building the agency of the future.
+We understand that the marketplace is changing, and that disruptive businesses need to be able to leverage the technologies that enable them to fill their critical roles.

 If you want to take a step into the future of recruitment, get in touch with us today to start your Third Republic journey.